-The M.Th. program is a research-oriented, advanced graduate degree in theology.
+The Master of Theology program (M.Th.) is a research-oriented, advanced graduate degree in theology.
 It is intended to give students a specialized or professional competence in theology and the religious sciences.
 Such graduate study aims at preparing students for further study at the doctoral level, for the ministry of teaching theology, and other specialized ministries within the Christian community.

 The requirements for admission to the M.Th. program are:

 - A M.Div. degree from an institution accredited by the Association of Theological Schools in the United States and Canada (A.T.S.).

 - A probationary year of four Master’s level courses with a minimum average of 3.3 (B+) for those candidates whose M.Div. or equivalent is not recognized by the A.T.S.

 - A grade point average of 3.30 (B+) on all courses counting towards the M.Div. degree.

 - Reading competency in at least one modern or classical language depending on one’s area of study.

 NOTE: Language requirements may be met within the program, but applicants are encouraged to acquire language competency prior to admission.